-Cut down trees to better manage wildfires, says retired Forester - Vernon News
+Cut down trees to better manage wildfires, says retired forester - Vernon News

-He’s a retired Registered Professional Forester here in Vernon, and he says he’d like to see the B.C. government do more to manage forests.
+Wilson is a retired registered professional forester in Vernon, and he says he’d like to see the B.C. government do more to manage forests.
 This, he said, will help to prevent wildfires.

 “I think rather than simply locking up the land base and thinking that it's going to stay the same, they have to recognize that forests change over time,” explained Wilson.